SkilStak Pricing, Costs, and Rates

 My priority is to reach the broadest possible demographic and to make the absolute best use of my time.
 I have kept my rates as low as I can afford by moving and reducing my personal expenses to the minimum to make this experience attainable for as broad a group as possible.

-It’s worth mentioning that I’ve been offered opportunities for CTO and to lead educational curriculum development at large institutions, including the entire state of Florida.
+It’s worth mentioning that I’ve been solicited for opportunities for CTO and to lead educational curriculum development at large institutions, including one that was targeted at the entire state of Florida.
 I’ve served on the advisory boards of several schools including two colleges and one that Obama visited to praise its 1-to-1 computer initiative.
+My role there was small, but enjoyable.
 I’ve presented at conferences with rooms filled with hundreds and built and managed the entire virtual world platform for NCTIES and part of ISTE.

 I turn these opportunities down because I absolutely know that the true solution requires a one-to-one apprenticeship approach and anything else is a distraction from that.
 I would rather train a few Jedi wizards and chronicle what we learn here on skilstak.io than provide diluted learning to a larger number of mediocre techs.